Lily Drinkwell

 Lily Drinkwell (also McQueen) is a fictional character from the British soap opera Hollyoaks, played by Lauren McQueen.
 She made her first appearance on 6 January 2017.
 McQueen had previously appeared in the soap opera as an extra and was happy to be cast as Lily, who was characterised as being feisty, studious and close to her family.
-Lily was introduced as the niece of established character Diane Hutchinson (Alex Fletcher), and Lily's initial storyline saw her moving in with Diane and her family following following the death of Lily's mother.
+Lily was introduced as the niece of established character Diane Hutchinson (Alex Fletcher), and Lily's initial storyline saw her moving in with Diane and her family following the death of Lily's mother.
 Lily also becomes a love interest of established character Prince McQueen (Malique Thompson-Dwyer).
 Lily was then central to a dramatic stunt when she and other characters are involved in a car crash, which leaves Lily with scarring and deeply affects Lily's confidence.
 This and other factors cause Lily to begin self-harming, a storyline which was used to raise awareness and create conversation about the issue.
 Hollyoaks worked with four charities - The Mix, Mind, NSPCC and Samaritans - during the storyline.
 Lily continues hurting herself for months, and the character was central to a special episode focusing on several characters' attitudes towards self-harm.
 Following the episode, the storyline takes a darker turn when Lily begins self-harming with her friends Peri Lomax (Ruby O'Donnell) and Yasmine Maalik (Haiesha Mistry).
 Hollyoaks executive producer Bryan Kirkwood decided to explore the issue of group self-harm when he discovered that it was on the rise but not being talked about.